• Skip to primary navigation

 USC has developed a suite of resources to support the research community in understanding and adhering to the new NIH DMS requirements.

-For a more detailed overview of NIH’s Data Sharing initiative, please review the NIH Data Sharing presentation prepared by the Office of Culture, Ethics, and Compliance (OCEC).
+For a more detailed overview of NIH’s Data Sharing initiative, please review the NIH Data Sharing presentation prepared by the Office of Ethics and Compliance (OEC).

 In addition, OCEC has developed a series of one-page guidance sheets addressing key points of the new DMS requirement.
 Please click on any of the links below for topic-specific guidance: